Mercaptopurine 50 mg tablets

 When the xanthine oxidase inhibitors, such as allopurinol, oxipurinol or thiopurinol and 6-mercaptopurine are administered concomitantly it is essential that only 25 % of the usual dose of 6-mercaptopurine is given since these agents decrease the rate of catabolism of 6-mercaptopurine.
 Concomitant administration of other xanthine oxidase inhibitors, such as febuxostat, should be avoided (see section 4.5 Interaction with other medicinal products and other forms of interactions).

-Patients with inherited little or no thiopurine S-methyltransferase (TPMT) activity are at increased risk for severe 6-mercaptopurine toxicity from conventional doses of 6-mercaptopurine and generally require substantial dose reduction.
+6-Mercaptopurine is metabolised by the polymorphic TPMT enzyme.
+Patients with little or no inherited thiopurine S-methyltransferase (TPMT) activity are at increased risk for severe 6-mercaptopurine toxicity from conventional doses of 6-mercaptopurine and generally require substantial dose reduction.
 The optimal starting dose for homozygous deficient patients has not been established.
-Most patients with heterozygous TPMT deficiency can tolerate recommended 6-mercaptopurine doses, but some may require dose reduction (see section 4.4 Special warnings and precautions for use: Monitoring and section 5.2 Pharmacokinetic properties).
+TPMT genotyping or phenotyping can be used to identify patients with absent or reduced TPMT activity.
+TPMT testing cannot substitute for haematological monitoring in patients receiving mercaptopurine. (see section 4.4 and section 5.2).

 Patients with NUDT15 variant